 Circulation Policies & Procedures

-The primary mission of Morton Library is to serve the students and faculty of the Baptist Theological Seminary at Richmond (BTSR) and of Union Presbyterian Seminary.
-In addition, the Library maintains “partner” library agreements with certain academic institutions in the Richmond area so that our students can have access to their resources.The William Smith Morton Library is a valued resource of the UPSem community, and it provides access to its collection as well as bibliographic instruction and other services to the students and faculty of BTSR.
+The primary mission of Morton Library is to serve the students and faculty of Union Presbyterian Seminary.
+In addition, the Library maintains “partner” library agreements with certain academic institutions in the Richmond area so that our students can have access to their resources.The William Smith Morton Library is a valued resource of the UPSem community, and it provides access to its collection as well as bibliographic instruction and other services to members.

 The policies set forth in this document seek to